DougManuel/ds-presentation/README.md

 >"More than 70% of researchers have tried and failed to reproduce another scientist's experiments, and more than half have failed to reproduce their own experiments."

 *Monya Baker*.
 1,500 scientists lift the lid on reproducibility.
 Nature 533, 452-4 (2016)

-## Our repository

-*[bllflow](https://bllflow.projectbiglife.ca)* - an R package for efficient, transparent data prepartion and reporting.

-## Panel presentation

-The quiz was part of the data science panel at the [2019 CAHSPR meeting](https://www.cahspr.ca).
-The [presentation and further information](https://github.com/DougManuel/ds-presentation/tree/CASPHR2019-panel).

 ## References